phdah/lazydbrix/README.md

 :lua require("lazydbrix").lazydbrix:install()
 ```

+This command will call `go install github.com/phdah/lazydbrix/cmd/lazydbrix@main` and put the binary in either of:
+`$GOBIN/lazydbrix` or `$HOME/go/bin/lazydbrix`, dependent on if you have setup `GOBIN` or not (see [docs](https://pkg.go.dev/cmd/go#hdr-Environment_variables)).

 > [!IMPORTANT]
-> This has to be run after every update through `lazy`.
+> This has to be run after every update through `lazy`, for now.

 ### 📋 Requirements
-- `make`

 - `go`
 - A Databricks config present at: `~/.databrickscfg`.
-With profiles to all needed workspaces:
+With profiles to all
+  needed workspaces:

 ```bash
 [DEFAULT]
 host = <your_host>